allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Allow peers to voice their opinions and questions
     * Read, understand, and follow all parts of this code of Conduct
     * Follow the honor code on all submitted work
-    * Come prepared to class
+    * Come prepared to class and lab sessions
     * Pay attention to the lecturer or presenter when being presented
     * Show respect to the instructor through paying attention during class and participating during class